Hi there, fur-ends! At PetHub, our goal is to keep your pets happy, safe and HOME for the rest of their lives.

 2. Pet-Proof your home

 Just like when you have a new baby in the house, bringing home a new pet will prove that there are some home adjustments to be made.
 Keeping harmful chemicals out of reach from your pet and ensuring you don’t own any pet-poisonous candles, plants or other products that would harm your pet when eaten is a must.
 And as you may know it can be difficult to keep your pet preoccupied when you are out of the house.
 Pet entertainment services like DOGTV help to nuture and teach your pet while you are away from the home.
-In fact, you get one month free of DOGTV here after you activate your PetHub tag!
+In fact, premium members get two months of DogTV for FREE after activating their PetHub tag!
 Check out this article that details the major at-home pet killers to get you started.
 Another important safety precaution to be aware of is if there are any issues with fencing or home security that could allow your pet to venture out.

 3. Talk to a PAW-fessional